 Among thousands of mass running events held in Thailand, less than 15 running events, including Bangsean10, Bangsean21, Bangsean21, Buriram Marathon presented by Chang, Amazing Thailand Marathon 10K, Half-Marathon and Full-Marathon presented Toyota, Chantaburi Scenic Half-Marathon and Full-Marathon, Chaingrai 21.1, Bangkok Midnight Marathon, Phukethon and Krabi Half-Marathon are designated by the World Athletics as one of the leading road races around the world and thus, can be categorized as elite races.
-These events require greater resources and effort, since the application and assessment process of the World Athletics Label Road Race can take over years with strict criteria and requirements.
+These events require greater resources and effort, since the application and requirements.
 These elite races possess great reputation as having high level of standards, great capacity and popularity.
 20-30 events are large scale high standard or professional races.
-These include Chom Bueng Marathon, Bangkok Marathon, Chiang Mai Marathon, Phuket Laguna Marathon etc. These high standard or professional races follow the road running manual or guidelines complying with an international standard and allow masses of runners to participate.
+These high standard or professional races follow the road running manual or guidelines complying with an international standard and allow masses of runners to participate.
 Other mass running events are regarded as leisure and recreational running which are organized for other purposes than achieving the highest level of standards and motive for participation is rather to get healthy, to enjoy and to socialize than to compete.